annnhuang/annnhuang.github.io/posts/_posts/2022-04-22-github-website.md

 hide_last_modified: true
 ---

-Here are 5 simple steps to creating your own website using [Hugo], github and netlify in MacOS.
-This tutorial assumes that you have the following: 1) a [Github account], 2) [Netlify account], and 3) [Git].
-Note that this tutorial shows creating a wesbite under a different hugo theme than the current one; however, the logic remains the same.
+Here are 5 simple steps to creating your own website using [Hugo], Github and Netlify on a MacOS.
+This tutorial assumes that you have or installed the following: 1) a [Github account], 2) [Netlify account], and 3) [Git].

 ## Step 1 Install necessary dependencies

-Open terminal, and follow instructions on the official documentation to install the pacakge manager [homebrew]. once you have sucessfully installed hombrew, type: `brew install hugo` in your terminal.
+Open terminal, and follow instructions on the official documentation to install the pacakge manager [homebrew].
+Once you have sucessfully installed hombrew, type: `brew install hugo` in your terminal.

 ```
 brew install hugo